 With the influx of kava bars and the controversy surrounding this mysterious drink, kava has become a frequent topic in recovery circles.
 As more people wonder about natural and herb supplements for various ailments, kava is becoming very popular.
-But, is it addictive?
-Some people are talking about kava addiction and the dangers with it.
+But is it addictive?
+Some people are talking about kava addiction and its dangers.

 Why Do People Use Kava?